yiuchungcheung/INFO201-Fast-Food-Restaurants-in-America/README.md

 _What questions (from above) can be answered using the data in this dataset?_

 Looking at this data, we can answer questions regarding specific places within the U.S. that have more fast food locations (availability) than others.
-We can also look at which fast food chains are more prevalent in certain areas than others.
+We can also look at which fast food chains are more prevalent in certain areas than others (e.g. question 3)

 _**Data Set 2**_: This data originally came from the National Health and Nutrition Examination Survey which is part of the Center for Disease Control and Prevention.
 It is a program that began in the early 1960s that surveys a nationally representative of 5,000 people.
 It contains demographic, socioeconomic, dietary, and other relevant health related information that is a survey.
 There is also an examination portion in which these individuals undergo a medical examination and lab tests by trained medical professionals.
 It is organized as a collection of excel files.